fbraem/kwai/backend/docs/index.md

 [Poetry](https://python-poetry.org/) is used as Python packaging and dependency management tool.
 Make sure it is available.

-Use Poetry to install all the dependencies: Make `backend/src` the current directory and run:
+Use Poetry to install all the dependencies: Make `backend` the current directory and run:

 `poetry install`

-This will only install the modules required to run kwai, for developing add `dev` and `docs` dependencies:
+This will only install the modules required to run KWAI, for developing add `dev` and `docs` dependencies:

 `poetry install --with dev,docs`